 History of the Shipping forecast

-First issued in 1861 and broadcast on the BBC since 1924, the Shipping Forecast has become a cultural symbol and still serves a vital role providing gale warnings and sea-area forecasts four times a day.
+Issued uninterrupted since 1867, the Shipping Forecast has become a cultural symbol and still serves a vital role providing gale warnings and sea-area forecasts four times a day.

 The Royal Charter Storm